AdobeDocs/analytics-platform.en/help/guided-analysis/types/retention-rates.md

 * **[!UICONTROL Interval]**: The date granularity that you want to view retention data.
 Valid options include Daily, Weekly, Monthly, and Quarterly.
 The same date range can have different intervals, which affect automatically set duration days.
 * **[!UICONTROL Date]**: The starting and ending date.
 Rolling date range presets and previously saved custom ranges are available for your convenience, or you can use the calendar selector to choose a fixed date range.

 If you select a date range close to the present day, users that initially engage too close to the current day are not included.
-This analysis always gives all users an opportunity to be included in all duration buckets.
+This analysis always gives all users the chance to be included in all duration buckets.
 A message below the calendar picker provides information around the date range where users engage, and the interval that is reserved only for returning users:

 * **Analyzing the first [Date interval] of the cohort from [Date range]**: If a user engages with the event within this date range, they are included in the analysis.
 This date range guarantees all users enough time to qualify for all duration buckets.
 This date range can be different than your selection if it is close to the present day.
 * **The final [Date interval] is reserved to complete the analysis**: If a user engages with the event for the first time within this interval, they are **not** included in the analysis.
 Users that initially engage with the event within this interval would not have an opportunity to qualify for all duration buckets, or are outside of the desired date range.